-Chicago, October 20, 1857 — We learn by indirect information from Chicago that they were visited by one of the most disastrous conflagrations ever know in that city the evening of the 19th of October.
+News Story: Chicago, October 20, 1857 — We learned by indirect information from Chicago that they were visited by one of the most disastrous conflagrations ever known in the city of Chicago on the evening of October 19th.

-The fire commenced on South Water street, between Clark and Dearborn, and had consumed, by 10 o'clock the next morning, both the American and the United States Express Co.'s offices on Dearborn street.
+The fire commenced on South Water Street, between Clark Street and Illinois Central Railroad Depot, and had consumed, by 10 o'clock the next morning, both the American and the United States Express Company's offices on Dearborn Parkway.

-Several large stores on Lake street were lost causing the deaths of twenty-three people, some of whom were firemen, all except one have been recognized.
-Losses are estimated at about $600,000 to $800,000 dollars.
-We also learn that several lives were lost by falling walls of D.B.
+Several large stores on Lake Street were lost causing the deaths of twenty-three people, some of whom were firemen, all except one have been recognized.
+Losses were estimated at about $800,000 dollars ($22,554,00 today).
+We also learned that several lives were lost by the falling walls of D.B.
 Cooke & Co.'s book store.

 A lady reported that she and her husband were on their way back to their home in New York.
-They were staying at the Tremont House in Chicago the night of the of the fire, and he, from curiosity, went to it, and when there, was crushed under a falling wall.
-So mutilated was he, that it was only some remnants of his clothing that the agonized wife could recognize him, who but a moment before was in the full vigor of manhood.
+They were staying at the Tremont House in Chicago the night of the fire, and he, from curiosity, went to it, and when there, was crushed under a falling wall.
+He was so mutilated that it was only some remnants of his clothing that the agonized wife could recognize him, who but a moment before was in the full vigor of manhood.
 Their money was with him, and was, we understand destroyed.

-The widow, heart broken, meets with active kindness from Chicagoan's.
-The Railroad men pass her free, and others are also attentive.
-A Mrs. Whitaker, wife of a merchant of Toledo, Ohio, interesting herself in her behalf, went through the train cars with the kind Conductor Ames and obtained over $20 (today, $514) for her.
-The corpse is to be forwarded by the Express companies.
+The widow, heartbroken, meets with the active kindness from Chicagoans.
+The Railroad men pass her for free, and others are also attentive.
+A Mrs. Whitaker, wife of a merchant of Toledo, Ohio, interesting herself on this lady's behalf, went through the train cars with the kind Conductor Ames and obtained over $20 ($555 today) for her.
+The corpse was forwarded by the Express company.

 |The Fire Insurance Patrol № 6, 332 South Hoyne, Chicago, Illinois.|